MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-cx-async.md

 }
 ```

+Notice that the **task** return type of the lambda function is explicit, because the compiler can't deduce it.

-Or from within an arbitrary task chain like this.
+We could also call the method from within an arbitrary task chain like this.
+Again, with an explicit lambda return type.

 ```cppcx
 ...